BernaLang/cart-es-da-android/README.md

 ### Attention
 * This APP is **NOT** official.
 * Every saved data used by the APP remains on your device, nothing is sent to third party servers.
-* I'm not responsible for problems
+* I'm not responsible for problems with your Cartão Dá account, use at your own risk.

 Bugs/Info -> anon.lang13@gmail.com